Video ROI Series – Part 2

 How about this: brandwatch.com notes that Facebook alone sees 8 billion views on video content from its 500 million users every day.
 Adults in the United States spend an average of 1 hour and 16 minutes watching video content every day.
 That’s a lot of people doing a lot of watching!
 No wonder measuring ROI can be a difficult venture to even begin.

 That’s why narrowing your focus can be a huge help in determining ROI.
 Casting a specific net in a specific location with hopes of catching specific surfers makes the results much easier to measure.
 Any discussion of video ROI should begin long before the production begins and should contain questions about what your objective is and who you are attempting to reach.
 Do you want to reach new clients?
-Do you want to retain clients you already have?
+Would you like to retain clients you already have?
 Do you want to promote a new product or service?
-Do you want to engage people with social causes or invite advocacy for an issue?
+Is your aim to engage people with social causes or invite advocacy for an issue?
 These are the kinds of questions you have to ask before you can determine the potential return.

 As we’ve said before, video is quickly becoming the number one way to reach people on the internet and in the world.
 And to really know who you are reaching and how far your message is going, narrowing your focus is essential.